Emacs Config

 (setq google-translate-default-target-language "zh-TW")

-(setq google-translate-output-destination nil)
+(setq google-translate-output-destination 'help)

 Writing